kubeflow/website/content/en/docs/pipelines/installation/localcluster-deployment.md

 ## Deploying Kubeflow Pipelines

-The installation process for Kubeflow Pipelines is the same for all three environments covered in this guide: kind, k3s, and k3s on WSL.
+The installation process for Kubeflow Pipelines is the same for all three environments covered in this guide: kind, K3s, and K3ai.

 **Note**: Process Namespace Sharing (PNS) is not mature in Argo.
 Go to [Argo Executors](https://argoproj.github.io/argo/workflow-executors/)